kevin-cortina/E-Com-BE/README-main.md

   ## Installation
   - npm -i inquirer,  to install inquirer.
+  - npm i dotenv, to install dotenv
   - mysql -u root -p, to set up mysql
   - source schema.sql, to set schema
+  - exit, to exit mysql database
-  - source seeds.sql, to input base data
+  - npm run seed, to input base data
-  - node index.js, to run the application.
+  - node server.js, to run the application.

   ## Contributing
   Feel free to add or change any code.